Skip to main content

 2. Complete an undergraduate degree

 The typical entry point is a bachelor's degree in a relevant field like public health or health science.
 Epidemiology courses are not offered at an undergraduate level.
-Learning broad skills and knowledge in an undergraduate health course can put you in a position to complete a postgraduate epidemiology course.
+Learning broad skills and knowledge in an undergraduate health course can put you in a position to complete a postgraduate course to become an epidemiologist.

 3. Complete a postgraduate degree